mojaloop/documentation/docs/technical/technical/deployment-guide/iac-deployment-guide.md

    Configure the following:

    **NOTE:** Proxmox-related variables are not required for a cloud-based (AWS) deployment, so you can leave them as-is.
-Since they are configured to be required for all deployments, the dummy values specified below need to be passed (without the dummy values, the wrapper script that you are going to run in a subsequent step would fail).
+Since they are configured to be required for all deployments, the dummy values specified below must be passed.
+Without the dummy values, the wrapper script that you are going to run in a subsequent step would fail.

    **NOTE:** Notice the comments next to the `mimir` values.
 The values that have been commented out represent the default values, together with a multiplier that is used to arrive at an optimized value.
-For example: the default value for `mimir_distributor_requests_cpu` is `500`, but we multiplied by `0.7` to have the optimized value of `350`.
+For example: the default value for `mimir_distributor_requests_cpu` is `500`, but we multiplied it by `0.7` to have the optimized value of `350`.

    **NOTE:** The value of `argocd_reconciliation_timeout` can differ based on the environment.
 By default, ArgoCD reconciles every 10 seconds, fetching the desired state from GitLab for comparison and applying changes if needed.
 In a dev environment where there are frequent changes, it is good practice to keep the timeout at the default value.
 However, in a prod environment where there are much fewer changes, the value of 5 minutes (specified below) is sufficient.